pedro-henrique-araujo/multiple-clients-youtube-video-sync/README.md

 # multiple-clients-youtube-video-sync
- This app syncs the same youtube video on multiple browsers, making possible for two or more to watch the same video synchronously from two different places
+ This app syncs the same youtube video on multiple browsers, making possible for two or more to watch the same video synchronously from different places